 That wasn't the only good play she made, either.
 Leedom had four steals and scored seven points.
 Anderson called it the smartest game Leedom has played defensively all season.
 Instead of being solely focused on whom she was defending, Leedom helped down low and caused some problems for Collegiate's post players.

-Page 2 of 2 - With less than two minutes to go and the game still in question, Leedom made a play that was beyond her years.
+With less than two minutes to go and the game still in question, Leedom made a play that was beyond her years.
 Instead of taking a wide open 3-pointer in transition, she pulled it back, ran the offense—as well as time off the clock—before setting up a play that led to free throws that helped clinch the win.

 "I thought that was a really mature play for a freshman," Anderson said.